 How Long Do Bed Bugs Live?

 If your skin isn’t crawling by now, consider this.
-If you see a few adult bed bugs, it typically means that more bugs will appear.
+If you see a few adult bed bugs, it typically means that more bugs will come.
 Adult bed bugs lay eggs – 200 to 250 eggs in their lifetime, and it only takes 6 – 10 days for the eggs to hatch.
-This means that if you don’t do something soon, you’ll have a big bed bug problem in a very short time.
+This means that if you don’t contact a pest control company soon, you’ll have a big bed bug problem in a very short time.

 What Can You Do If You Have Bed Bugs?

 Are you taking your mattress, box spring, sofa, and clothing out to the curb for the garbage pick up yet?
 Wait!
-You don’t need to get rid of them.
-Pest control companies use a combination of deep heat, dry steam cleaning, and chemical treatments to kill any remaining bed bugs in your mattress.
-The process usually needs to be repeated to kill newly hatched bugs so the infestation is broken.
+Having bed bugs can be easily remedied.
+Reputable companies in the pest control industry use a combination of deep heat, dry steam cleaning, and chemical treatments to kill any remaining bed bugs in your mattress.

 Can I Take Care of A Bed Bug Infestation Myself?